iov-one/docs/docs/weave-tutorial/06-buckets.md

 Sample market id index with tickers = `000000056665820070797900`

 `000000056665820070797900` = 00000005(**MarketID = 5**) + 6665200(**BAR ticker in bytes**) + 70797900(**FOO ticker in bytes**)

+## Custom Bucket

+Did you notice we used `morm.ModelBucket` instead of `orm.ModelBucket`?.
+That is because *morm* is a customized bucket that is designed for handling external indexes easier.
+You can compare [morm](https://github.com/iov-one/tutorial/blob/master/morm/model_bucket.go#L40) and [weave/orm](https://github.com/iov-one/weave/tree/master/orm) and see how to implement your custom bucket.
+It uses auto-incrementing sequences(id) under the hood.